As any diabetic knows, monitoring your blood glucose levels is an arduous but necessary habit to maintain in order to manage your diabetes.

 The Affordability Problem

 Many people with little or no insurance are forced to pay out of pocket every single time they need a new sensor or a new transmitter, and this can be a costly investment.
 However, there’s another side of the diabetic supply industry that sells surplus and refurbished diabetic testing supplies for an affordable rate.
-Not only do they sell Dexcom G6 sensors for a much cheaper price than you normally find, but they also buy dead and expired Dexcom sensors.
+Not only do they sell Dexcom G6 sensors for a much cheaper price than you normally find, but they also buy dead and expired Dexcom transmitters.

 How To Sell Dexcom G6 Sensors